 Domain Name: Coincidence or Luck since my Unusual Bird Name was Taken

-Being heavily involved on the Internet I had put up a new Bird Quote website about a half year before.
+Being heavily involved on the Internet I had put up a new Bird Quote website around 2013.
 It was initially just to have a site on the internet about birds.

 It had a great domain name reflecting the content of the site, something difficult to do nowadays with most of the good relevant domain names already taken.
 I had another 4-letter domain name that was the name of a bird so I had thoughts about using another bird sight to promote it.

-I decided to make up a name for the administrator of the bird quote site.
+Ai I decided to make up a name for the administrator of the bird quote site.
 I thought of many names and finally settled on the name Rusty Blackbird.
-It was an unusual name to me and I didn’t know when I thought of it that it was actually the name of a real bird.
+It was an unusual name to me.
+When I thought of it I didn’t know it was actually the name of a real bird.
 I always say live and learn.
 Since I was not into birding it never crossed my mind that a name I made up would be the name of a real bird.

 Rusty Blackbird is a real bird and a good symbol that represents both me and the website.
 I checked to see if the domain name was available knowing it was so unusual that it would surely be available to register as a domain name.

 Wrong!
 It was taken.
 My luck was stone cold.
 I couldn’t imagine who might register that domain name.
 However, the first thing that came to mind after reeling back in shock, was that some bird enthusiast probably owned it.